adamcee/per-scholas-react-course/README.md

 You will need the following things:

 1. A programming text editor.
-I highly recomend [isntalling Visual Studio Code](https://code.visualstudio.com), as a popular text editor leveraged both among industry teams and in the course.
+I highly recommend [installing Visual Studio Code](https://code.visualstudio.com), as a popular text editor leveraged both among industry teams and in the course.

 2. A web browser.
 I highly recommend using [Google Chrome](https://www.google.com/chrome/).
-Chrome and Chrome devtools (part of the browser) are industry standards for frontend development and we'll be using them in the course.
+Chrome and Chrome Devtools (part of the [web browser](https://en.wikipedia.org/wiki/Web_browser)) are industry standards for frontend development and we'll be using them in the course.

 3. A [Github account](https://github.com/).
 You will be submitting your pre-work by submitting a link to a github repository containing your work..